 But when they want shared custody of their child, the custody agreement will ask for all this thing.
 Then based on the custody application, the court will judge if the parents are eligible for shared custody or not.

 Deciding child custody can be a complex process.
 Sometimes, it is involved with parents’ and children’s emotions.
 Acceding to your situation, the court will determine if you are eligible for the shared custody or not.
 Because in shared custody, you must have to take part in the custody.

 In some cases, the whole court process can be seemed a little bit difficult for a parent.
-So you can hire a child custody lawyer to assist you in this regard.
+So you can hire a child custody lawyer in Winnipeg assist you in this regard.
 A child custody lawyer also can help you to set a schedule for both of the parents.
 Hopefully, now you have the idea about what is shared custody and how does it determine.